notadeejay/rbc-training/data/Week 1 Day 1/03__Course Outline__Reading.md

 uuid: f53d8002-1b22-11e8-accf-0ed5f89f718b
 ---

-Welcome to Front End Fundamentals at Lighthouse Labs!
+Welcome to Lighthouse Labs Corporate Training!
 Below you'll find a quick outline of what we'll be covering in the weeks to come.
 Feel free to visit this often to see what's coming up week after week

 ### Week One